osmarmora05/old-dotifles/.github/README.md

 ```
 Therefore you must add an image with the name of the color scheme in the path `widgets/controlCenter/module/images/` with a size of `355x255`

+---

+~ `Path in which the task list is saved` It is saved here: `.cache/awesome/todos.json`

 </details>

 <!-- MODULES -->